 Making Marigold (Calendula) Tea

-- Boiling water and dried pot marigold flowers: Take two tablespoons of dried flowers and place them in a large coffee mug.
-Fill the mug then with boiling water and let the mixture steep for about 20 minutes.
+- Boiling water with dried pot marigold flowers: Take two tablespoons of dried flowers and place them in a large coffee mug.
+Fill the mug with boiling water and let the mixture steep for about 20 minutes.

-- Fresh marigold flowers and boiling water: Get a thermos and fill it loosely with fresh pot marigold flowers.
+- Boiling water with Fresh marigold flowers: Get a thermos and fill it loosely with fresh pot marigold flowers.
 Pour boiling water into the thermos until it is full and seal the thermos.
 Let the mixture infuse until the marigold tea is cool enough to drink.